How UK hospitality businesses use revolving credit to smooth cash flow

 Why hospitality cash flow is different

-For seaside hotels, summer can bring 60 to 70 percent of annual revenue.
+The shape of hospitality income is genuinely distinct.
 Pubs and bars often peak in December and dip sharply in January and February.
 Wedding venues take deposits months in advance, with the bulk of payment arriving close to the date.
-Tourism-led businesses are exposed to weather, school terms, and economic conditions that affect leisure spending.
+The wider context for sector-specific cash flow is covered in seasonal cash flow management.

+Operating costs do not flex in the same way.
 This creates a structural gap.
 Cash flow contracts during quiet periods, but cash demands do not.
 Many operators turn to overdrafts, supplier credit, or short-term cash advances to bridge this gap, each with their own constraints.
+A revolving credit facility addresses the gap differently.
+It provides a pre-approved limit that the business can draw on incrementally and repay flexibly as revenue allows.

 How a revolving credit facility works in a hospitality context

 The basic mechanics are the same as any revolving credit facility: a credit limit is approved, the business draws when needed, repays when it suits, and the limit replenishes as the balance is paid down.
+What makes it particularly suited to hospitality is the alignment with how the trading year actually unfolds.

 The pattern is what makes the facility valuable.
 It is not a static loan that sits in place.
 It is a flexible tool that mirrors the rhythm of the business itself.
+For a sense of how this plays out across different sectors, our retail Christmas cash flow piece sits as the natural companion.

 Common uses of revolving credit in hospitality